VirtusLab/graphbuddy/README.md

 <img src="assets/gifs/IntelliJ-0.gif" width="800" height="500"/>

-### Adding nodes to graph
+### Adding nodes to the graph

 You can do this in multiple ways.
-The most intuitive is clicking on the code - then corresponding node should appear on plugin canvas.
+The most intuitive is clicking on the code - then the corresponding node should appear on plugin canvas.

-Second way is using options from context menu in editor or on canvas.
-In editor there are some options to generate whole graph for selected place in code.
+The second way is using options from the context menu in the editor or on canvas.
+In the editor, there are some options to generate the whole graph for a selected place in the code.

 <img src="assets/gifs/IntelliJ-1.gif" width="800" height="500"/>